commons-app/commons-app-documentation/Volunteers-welcome!.md

 Use the beta version or even better, compile from the latest source!
 Report bugs to the [issue tracker](https://github.com/commons-app/apps-android-commons/issues/).

+## How to install the beta
+TODO

+## How to install the test flavor
+TODO

 # Translators

 See [[Translating the App]].